Sona sea catfish

-The Sona sea catfish, also called the marine catfish or the dusky catfish, (Sciades sona) is a species of catfish in the family Ariidae.
+The Sona sea catfish, also called the marine catfish or the dusky catfish, (Pseudosciades sona) is a species of catfish in the family Ariidae.
 It was described by Francis Buchanan-Hamilton in 1822, originally under the genus Pimelodus.
 It inhabits rivers, estuaries and marine coasts around Pakistan, Indonesia, Polynesia and Thailand.
 It reaches a maximum total length of 92 cm, but more commonly reaches a TL of 55 cm.
 Its maximum known life expectancy is 6 years.
 Males and females mate for life.

 The Sona sea catfish feeds on finfish and benthic invertebrates.
 Its meat is marketed fresh, as well as dried and salted.